-OUTPUT VOLTAGE NOISE To measure the output noise of the DAC, the setup schematically represented in Figure 3.84 was utilized.
-The DAC was configured to output a constant voltage (zero in this case), and the gain of the pre-amplifier was adjusted such that the measured amplified noise was significantly larger than the noise of the ADC.
+OUTPUT VOLTAGE NOISE To measure the output noise of the DAC, the setup schematically represented in Figure 3.84 was used.
+The DAC was configured to output a constant voltage (zero in this case), and the gain of the preamplifier was adjusted such that the measured amplified noise was significantly larger than the noise of the ADC.

-&lt;sup>1For variable gain amplifiers, it is usual to refer to the input noise rather than the output noise, as the input referred noise is almost independent on the chosen gain.
+1For variable gain amplifiers, it is usual to refer to the input noise rather than the output noise, as the input referred noise is almost independent on the chosen gain.